bamless/jstar/docs/_docs/index.md

 ## Development

 The project provides 2 build types: **Release** and **Debug**.
 The default build type is Release, it uses -O3 optimization level and strips all the debug symbols.
-If you want to debug/develop blang use the Debug build type (cmake -DCMAKE_BUILD_TYPE=debug) that includes debug information and doesn't apply any optimization.
+If you want to debug/develop J* use the Debug build type (cmake -DCMAKE_BUILD_TYPE=debug) that includes debug information and doesn't apply any optimization.

 ## Compilation options